mmistakes/made-mistakes-jekyll/_posts/articles/2012-08-31-paperfaces-ipad-portrait-project.md

 ---
 layout: post
-title: "iPad Portraits with Paper by 53"
+title: "iPad Portraits with Paper by FiftyThree"
 short-title: "PaperFaces Project"
 description: "An experiment in humanizing the web &#8212; designer Michael Rose draws a portrait a day using an iPad and Paper by 53."
 modified: 2013-07-12